 2020

 The COVID-19 pandemic closes many retail establishments.
-RW is considered an essential business and once again shows resilience.
+RW was designated an essential business and once again showed resilience.
 RW pivoted within days to fight on the front lines against the global pandemic.
-RW designed, sourced, and manufactured every type of Protective Shield needed for businesses to open.
+RW designed, sourced, and manufactured every type of Protective Shield needed for businesses to re-open.

 Rodgers Wade opens their wood powder coating facility.